btskinner/rworkshop/_modules/syntax.md

 [Python](https://www.python.org), and
 [Stata](https://www.stata.com).[^5]

-I came to R after learning Stata first, which is common for many researchers trained in econometric methods.
+I came to R after learning Stata first, which I think is common for many researchers trained in econometric methods.
 For me and others who’ve made the same Stata-to-R transition, I think the root of many problems is the fundamental difference between how Stata and R operate.
 Whereas